Lupe Fiasco versus Daigo Umehara: Match

 Fiasco versus Umehara featured Fiasco playing as Ken and Umehara playing as Ryu.
 Fiasco won the first and fourth game, while Umehara beat Fiasco in the second and third.
 The match ended highly climactically, as both players had won two of the best-of-five games and were tied as they went into the final round.

 Post-match reactions

 After Fiasco landed his final KO on Umehara, neither player seemed sure of what happened; Fiasco seemed confused as to what round the game was on until he was notified that the game was over.
 In an interview shortly after the match, Fiasco stated that he "almost cried on stage," noting that winning against Umehara was a bucket list thing.
 When asked whether he wanted to compete in future fighting game tournaments, Fiasco stated "I'm retiring...
 I'll take the win and run, I know when to get out."

-When asked about the match by Kotaku, Daigo Umehara gave the following response:
+When asked about the match by Kotaku, Umehara gave the following response: